mootools/mootools-core/Docs/Utilities/DOMReady.md

 Window Event: domready
 ========================

-Contains the window Event 'domready', which will execute when the DOM has loaded.
-To ensure that DOM elements exist when the code attempting to access them is executed, they should be placed within the 'domready' event.
+Contains the window [Event][] 'domready', which executes when the DOM is loaded.

+To ensure that DOM elements exist when the code attempts to access them is executed, they need to be placed within the 'domready' event.

+### Note:

-This event is only available to the window Element.
+This event is only available to the window element.

 ### Example: